Bria-AI/ComfyUI-BRIA-API/Readme.md

 You can also try out BRIA's Eraser demo by visiting our Hugging Face space [here](https://huggingface.co/spaces/briaai/BRIA-Eraser-API).

+### Generative Fill
+The **Generative Fill** node allows users to add and modify objects or areas in an image by providing a mask and a prompt.

+This functionality is powered by BRIA's ControlNet Generative Fill, available on [this model card](https://huggingface.co/briaai/BRIA-2.3-ControlNet-Generative-Fill) on Hugging Face.

+You can also try out BRIA's Generative Fill demo by visiting our Hugging Face space [here](https://huggingface.co/spaces/briaai/BRIA-Generative-Fill-API).

 ## Installation
 There are two methods to install the BRIA ComfyUI API nodes: